Combining Deterministic Enhanced Conditions with Dual-Streaming Encoding for Diffusion-Based Speech Enhancement: Proposed Method

 \subsection{Deterministic Method: COFFEE}

+We use a complex-valued network, which often requires decomposing a signal into its real and imaginary components, potentially avoiding the loss of important phase information and enhancing performance in certain tasks \cite{bassey2021surveycomplexvaluedneuralnetworks}.
 It contains an encoder, a decoder, and the bottleneck processing layers.
 The encoder reduces the resolution of the input feature and extracts high-level representations.
-The encoder layer processes the input complex feature $E = E_r + jE_i$ with complex Conv2d. $E$, $E_r$, and $E_i$ represent the complex, real, and imaginary parts of the complex spectrogram or encoded features. $j$ is the imaginary unit as $j^2=-1$.
+The encoder layer processes the input complex feature $\mathbf{Y} = \mathbf{Y}_r + j\mathbf{Y}_i \in\mathbb{C}^{T\times F}$ with complex Conv2d.
 The complex-valued filter $W = W_r + jW_i$ is used for convolution operation:

-the real-valued matrices $W_r^e$ and $W_i^e$ represent the real and imaginary parts of the complex convolution kernel, respectively. $W_r^e$ and $W_i^e$ are implemented with the Conv2d layer with different parameters.
-Batch normalization and PReLU follow the Conv2d layers. $E_{out}$ is the filtered feature.
+The real-valued matrices $W_r^e$ and $W_i^e$ represent the real and imaginary parts of the complex convolution kernel, respectively. $W_r^e$ and $W_i^e$ are implemented with the Conv2d layer with different parameters. $\mathbf{Y}_{o}$ is the filtered feature.
+Batch normalization and PReLU follow the Conv2d layers.